Shubh2-0/Movie_Search_Application/README.md

 # Movie-App
-This is a Movie-App wherein you can search for any movie and retrieve information regarding the same.
-Basic CSS, HTML, and JavaScript was used to build this website.
-It uses the data fetched by OMDB API.
+This is a Web Application where user can search for any Movie title in the search page and get the details of it like IMDB rating, Release Year, Genre.
+The tools used in the project are HTML, CSS, React, OMDB API.
 It has:

 <ul>
   <li>Carousel</li>
   <li>Search functionality</li>
-  <li>Sort Functionality</li>
+  <li>Users can sort the movies based on their ratings.</li>
   <li>Login/Sign-up feature</li>
 </ul>